Platform-OS/pos-cli/gui/next/README.md

 npm run dev
 ```

 By default, it runs the server at [http://localhost:5173](http://localhost:5173) and you should be able to view the GUI under this URL.
 You need to leave the server running in the terminal.

 To test things out though, you would like to **connect to an instance** to have some test data appearing in the GUI.

-In a new terminal instance, run `pos-cli gui serve [instance alias]` from the [authenticated directory](https://documentation.platformos.com/get-started/working-with-the-code-and-files/) where you have your test instance code.
+In a new terminal window, run `pos-cli gui serve [instance alias]` from the [authenticated directory](https://documentation.platformos.com/get-started/working-with-the-code-and-files/) where you have your test instance code.
 The same as you would normally use to run the GUI on daily development.

 ### Make your changes
 You can edit the source code at `gui/next` and while the development server is running, it will refresh the changes in the browser automatically.